|Designated Child Protection Lead||Emanuela Brahamsha|

 Concerns and actions must be recorded on MY CONCERN and appropriate referrals made.

-Kilmorie will continue to follow guidance in regards to referrals to the Multi Agency Safeguarding Hub (MASH) or the Local Authority Designated Officer (LADO).
+Kilmorie will continue to follow guidance in regard to referrals to the Multi Agency Safeguarding Hub (MASH) or the Local Authority Designated Officer (LADO).

 Kilmorie will be responsive to the changing and evolving situation during the COVID-19 pandemic and will seek the support of the local authority in response to changing government guidelines.